carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 - have basic idea on how to use the OpenStreetMap Overpass API.

 Next Steps:
-- Add filtering options for different POI types (e.g., restaurants, parks).
+- Add filtering options for different POI types (e.g., artworks, playgrounds).
 - Cache API results for offline use.

 Discussion: